ljpatrick/marxpaint/magic/docs/en/README.txt

              Note: Magic effects that continuously affect the destination surface ("canvas") (ignoring the "snapshot surface) have no reason to use this function.
-The "Blur" and "Smudge" tools that ship with Tux Paint are examples of such effects.
+The "Blur" and "Smudge" tools that ship with Marx Paint are examples of such effects.

     Informational

            * char * tp_version
-             A string containing the version of Tux Paint that's running (e.g., "0.9.18").
+             A string containing the version of Marx Paint that's running (e.g., "0.9.18").

            * int canvas_w Returns the width of the drawing canvas.